eldooriomar/PHBS_MLF_2018/README.md

 **DATA SOURCE**:

-The data we collected comes from the U.K. government who amassed traffic data based on police reports.
+The data collected comes from the U.K. government who amassed traffic data based on police reports.
-The data that we will be analyzing has been composed of the U.K. road accidents from 2014 to 2016.
+The analysis of data executed here is composed of the U.K. road accidents from 2014 to 2016.

 Accidents are recorded according to these features:
-*  Reference Number,
+*  Reference Number
-*  Grid Ref: Easting,
+*  Grid Ref: Easting
-*  Grid Ref: Northing,
+*  Grid Ref: Northing
-*  Expr1,
+*  Expr1
-*  Severity,
+*  Severity
-*  Day of the week,
+*  Day of the week
-*  Time (24hr),
+*  Time (24hr)
-*  1st Road Class,
+*  1st Road Class
-*  Road surface,
+*  Road surface
-*  Accident date,
+*  Accident date
-*  Weather condition,
+*  Weather condition
-*  Lighting conditions,
+*  Lighting conditions
-*  Number of vehicles,
+*  Number of vehicles
-*  Casualty class,
+*  Casualty class
-*  Sex of casualty,
+*  Sex of casualty
-*  Age of casualty,
+*  Age of casualty
-*  Type of vehicle.
+*  Type of vehicle

 **DATASET SOURCE**: